|

 If your cat is

-eating a low protein prescription diet, this ratio is likely to be in the region of
+eating a reduced protein therapeutic kidney diet, this ratio is likely to be in the region of

 10:1 or 12:1 (e.g. if creatinine is US 4, BUN is likely to be around